ssx/csp-parser/README.md

 You can use either `getDirectives()` to return an array of all the processed CSP directives or you can use `getDirective('script-src')` to get a particular type of directive.

-Each directive will contain either an array of results or an empty array for a header such as `upgrade-insecure-requests`:
+Each directive will contain either an array of results or an empty array for a directive such as `upgrade-insecure-requests`:

 ```
   "upgrade-insecure-requests" => []